Is Quitting Heroin Cold Turkey Safe?

 If you’re trying to quit heroin cold turkey, call your doctor immediately if you experience chest pains, persistent vomiting, trouble breathing, seizures, erratic heartbeat, or you’re struggling with severe confusion and disorientation.

-While quitting heroin cold turkey may not be the best option for you, quitting heroin is the best option for everyone.
+While quitting heroin cold turkey may not be the best option for you, quitting heroin with professional help is the recommended option for everyone.
 Most people who try to manage the heroin withdrawal process on their own succumb to relapse because the symptoms are just too much for them to handle.
-This isn’t a question of willpower; it’s a matter of the central nervous system not tolerating the extreme changes associated with abrupt cessation.
-The bottom line is that, rather than go cold turkey; you should explore the following services for your heroin addiction:
+This isn’t a question of willpower; it’s a matter of the central nervous system not tolerating the extreme changes associated with abrupt cessation of heroin.
+The bottom line is that rather than go cold turkey, you should explore the following services for your heroin addiction:

 - Detoxification – Severe heroin withdrawal should be managed through medically supervised detoxification with the help of trained doctors and nurses who can alleviate the severity of symptoms and interfere in the event of a medical emergency.
 Even if you don’t think you can afford detox at a private residential facility, Medicare and Medicaid offer options.
 You also may be able to get help from your local hospital.